 Questions and Topics for Oral and Video Histories

-It’s important to enagage the person you are interviewing by asking fun and interesting questions that will trigger his/her memories.
+Engage the person you are interviewing by asking fun and interesting questions to trigger his/her memories.

 Showing them photos is a powerful way to activate memories

 Once you ask a question, let the person go in the direction they want.
 One question can trigger lots of memories.
 When they finish answering the question, go to the next question, and so on.

 It does NOT have to be in chronological order—the purpose is to get the person to talk and remember.

 If you’re like me and appreciate organization, you may want to ask questions that are divided by life periods such as:

 - School years

 - Adult years—that includes college, trade school, marriage